alexisrolland/ComfyUI-Blender/comfyui_blender/README.md

 # ComfyUI Blender

-This folder contains the source code of the Blender plugin.
+This folder contains the source code of the Blender add-on.